harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 You can use custom triggers and use header conditions to match the attribute type.

-### Blue/Green Deployment not scaling back up after Scale Down Step.
+### Blue/Green Deployment not scaling back up after Scale Down step.

 If a replica count isn't defined on the Deployment, the Scale Down Step will set the replicas count permanently to `0`.
 Once a replica count is defined on the Deployment, the Blue/Green Swap Step should scale the appropriate Deployment correctly.